samanthagoodhue/django/README.md

 - Create a new task with a title and optional description.
 - Update an existing task's title and description.
 - Delete a task from the list.
-- Register as a new user
+- Register as a new user.